-The Board has appointed Chief Financial Officer Mikael Larsson as the Company Secretary.
+The Board appointed Chief Financial Officer Mikael Larsson as the Company Secretary.
 The Company Secretary is responsible for ensuring that rules of procedure are complied with and all Board Members can turn to the Secretary for advice and assistance in their work for the Board.

-During 2008, the Kinnevik Board held ten meetings (excluding the statutory meeting), of which five were held via telephone.
-Erik Mitteregger was absent from two telephone meetings, Allen Sangines-Krause from one telephone meeting and Per Eriksson was absent from one ordinary meeting and one telephone meeting.
+During 2009, the Kinnevik Board held 13 meetings (excluding the statutory meeting), of which four were held via telephone.
+Cristina Stenbeck was absent from one extraordinary meeting and parts of four meetings in which the acquisition of Emesco was discussed, and employee representative Per Eriksson was absent from one ordinary meeting and three extraordinary meetings.
 Other ordinary Board members were present at all Board meetings.